 Section 75 of the Consumer Credit Act protects you from fraudulent charges.
 If you do notice any unauthorised charges on your credit card, you’ll just need to report them to your lender and usually you won’t have to pay them.
 That’s not always the case with debit cards, or if someone gets hold of your bank account details.

 Some of the best credit cards come with extra benefits, like travel insurance or airport lounge access.
-When you do a credit cards comparison, bear these in mind.
+When you do a comparison, bear these in mind.
 Although they don’t sound like much, they can add up to a big saving over time.
 You may have to pay an annual fee for a card that comes with a range of benefits, so make sure the benefits outweigh the charges.

-What are the disadvantages of choosing a credit card?
+What are the disadvantages of using a credit card?

 What you should consider when you compare credit cards?

-There’s lots to take into account when you do your credit cards comparison.
+There’s lots to take into account when you compare cards.
 This includes:

 Fees: These are the costs of having the credit card.
-They’re important to look at if you’re trying to find the cheapest credit card.
+They’re important to look at if you’re trying to find the cheapest deal.
 There might be an annual fee (which could cost hundreds of pounds), late payment fees, or over limit fees.
 So read the small print!

-Interest rates: Your credit card rates are how much interest you pay for borrowing through your credit card.
+Interest rates: This dictates how much interest you pay for borrowing.
 Credit cards aren’t secured against any property.
-So, even with the best credit card offers, interest rates are usually higher than with other forms of borrowing.
+So, even with the best offers, interest rates are usually higher than with other forms of borrowing.

-Interest-free period: Lots of the best credit cards have an interest-free period at the beginning.
+Interest-free period: Many of the best credit cards have an interest-free period at the beginning.
 During that time you’re not charged interest on your spending.
 As long as you pay the minimum balance on time every month, you won’t pay interest.
-The interest-free period can be from a month to around two years, depending on what credit card deals you can find.
+The interest-free period can be from a month to around two years, depending on what deals you can find.

 How to get the most out of your credit card

 Credit cards are useful tool when used responsibly and strategically.
-Here are somethings to keep in mind when using your credit card
+Here are some things to keep in mind when using one.